tuomasmustakallio/VisitFinland/README.md

 # VisitFinland
-Side project app for a tourist app about finland.
+Side project for a tourist app about finland.